 Rangel has been president of the Society for Neuroeconomics, a fellow of the Association for Psychological Science and a national fellow at the Hoover Institution.
 He is the recipient of the Mentor Recognition Award from the University of California, San Diego, the Harvard University Certificate of Distinction in Teaching, the Allyn Young Prize for Excellence in Teaching from Harvard, and the CAREER Award from the National Science Foundation, among others.

 Antonio Rangel received a PhD in economics from Harvard University in 1998.
 He was a faculty member at Stanford University from 1998 to 2006, as well as a research associate at the National Bureau of Economic Research from 1999 to 2007.
 He has been at Caltech since 2006, when he began focusing his research on decision neuroscience.
-Rangel has previously served as the director of Caltech’s NSF-IGERT PhD Program in Behavioral and Social Neuroscience, and as co-director of the Caltech Brain Imaging Center.
+Rangel has served as the director of Caltech’s NSF-IGERT PhD Program in Behavioral and Social Neuroscience, and as co-director of the Caltech Brain Imaging Center.
 He was appointed Bing Professor of Neuroscience, Behavioral Biology, and Economics in 2013 and has been head faculty in residence since 2018.

 For more information about Antonio Rangel and his work, please see his faculty profile.